Neil Snow

 Neil Worthington Snow (November 10, 1879 – January 22, 1914) was an American athlete.
 He competed in American football, baseball, and track and field at the University of Michigan from 1898 to 1902.
-He was selected as a first-team All-American football player in 1901 and as the most valuable player in the 1902 Rose Bowl, a game in which he scored five touchdowns.
+He was selected as a first-team All-American football player in 1901 and the MVP of the 1902 Rose Bowl, a game in which he scored five touchdowns.
 He was posthumously inducted into the College Football Hall of Fame in 1960.

 Early years

 Snow was born into a wealthy family in Detroit, and attended local Central High School.
 While in high school, Snow was an exceptional bowler, competing in the Peninsular and Junior leagues and leading his league in average one years.
 He was also a boxer of "considerable prowess".

 University of Michigan

 At the University of Michigan, Snow was the captain of the football, baseball and track teams, and had the distinction of winning more varsity letters than any other man — four in baseball, four in football and three in track.
 He stood 5 feet 8 inches and weighed 190 pounds.
 At least one 1905 newspaper account reported that he also lettered in tennis.
 Various reports differ as to whether he received 10, 11, or 12 varsity letters at Michigan.

 While at Michigan, Snow was also a mandolin player of "great talent," and was a member of the mandolin, guitar and banjo club.
 He was also regarded as "one of the best students in the university."
 In January 1902, the Detroit Free Press opined: "There is no student in the country who is more entitled to the distinction of being an ideal collegian than Neil Snow."